Search BMW 2002 Restoration

 I highly recommend to anyone who is thinking of getting their BMW 2002 painted and would like to save themselves a lot of money in labor costs to do the following for a quality paint job:

-Email me and I will give you some recommendations in So Cal where to get your car painted, they are not cheap.
-Remember you live in southern California, so weather isn’t a factor to get your car painted in a hurry.
-Don’t worry to much about the paint now, worry about getting the tii mechanical’s in order first.
+Email me and I will give you some recommendations in So Cal where to get your car painted — they are not cheap.
+Remember if you live in southern California, the weather isn’t a factor to get your car painted in a hurry.
+Don’t worry to much about the paint now, worry about getting the BMW 2002 mechanical’s in order first.

 Author: Gordon